anthonyyoussef01/Snake/README.md

 ## Game Features

 - The game starts with a small snake that grows as it eats apples.
+- The game can be played using the arrow keys.
 - The game ends when the snake collides with itself or the borders of the game panel.
 - The game keeps track of the score which is the number of apples eaten.
 - The game can be restarted by pressing the 'Space bar' key after the game ends.